Daredevil (TV series): Spin-off

+Future

-Cancellation and future
+Cancellation

 Ahead of the release of season three, Deadline Hollywood noted the series was expected to be renewed for a fourth season since it was "widely watched and critically acclaimed".
 Oleson pitched what he wanted to do with a fourth season to Netflix in November 2018, and was hoping that this meeting would lead to an official renewal of the series.
 Despite the pitch, on November 29, 2018, Netflix canceled the series after three seasons.
 Netflix said the three seasons would remain on the service, while the character would "live on in future projects for Marvel".
 Deadline Hollywood noted, that "unlike Iron Fist or Luke Cage, the door seems to be wide open" for the series to continue elsewhere, potentially on Disney's streaming service, Disney+.
 However, The Hollywood Reporter felt this was unlikely, especially since, per the original deal between Marvel and Netflix for the series, the characters cannot appear in any non-Netflix series or films for at least two years following the cancellation of Daredevil, as reported by Variety.
 Kevin A. Mayer, chairman of Walt Disney Direct-to-Consumer and International, noted that, while it had not yet been discussed, it was a possibility that Disney+ could revive the series.

 Cox was saddened by the cancellation, since it "felt like we had a lot of stories to tell", especially since he had been excited by what had been discussed for a potential fourth season.
 He added that many of the cast and crew "really expected to keep going" and that he was hopeful there would be an opportunity to portray the character again in some form.
 Amy Rutberg, who portrays Marci Stahl in the series, confirmed the two-year wait requirement and also said the decision to cancel the series came as a surprise to the executives at Marvel given the extensive work that had been done for a potential fourth season.
-She added that filming for the fourth season had been expected to begin around February 2019 and that many of the cast and crew felt the series would last for five seasons, with a new antagonist in the fourth before a final showdown between Daredevil and Fisk in the fifth.
-That same month, Hulu's senior vice president of originals Craig Erwich said that the streaming service was open to reviving the series, along with the other former Netflix series.
+She added that filming for the fourth season had been expected to begin around February 2019 and many of the cast and crew felt the series would last for five seasons, with a new antagonist in the fourth before a final showdown between Daredevil and Fisk in the fifth.
+Oleson expanded on this, revealing several storylines that were planned for the series.
+For the fourth season, Alice Eve was expected to appear as Mary Walker / Typhoid Mary, continuing from her role in the second season of Iron Fist (2018), in a "warped love story/murder mystery" storyline, with Walker as a "modern-day feminist" femme fatale.
+Owlsley's son would have also appeared as a more comics-accurate Owl out for revenge for the death of his father.
+In the fifth season, Poindexter would have returned as Bullseye.
+It had also been planned to progress Melvin Potter towards his Gladiator supervillain persona from the comics.
+In February 2019, Hulu's senior vice president of originals Craig Erwich said the streaming service was open to reviving the series, along with the other former Netflix series.